Create your project

 Review project guidelines.

-Review our Project Guidelines and ensure your project has good security and responsible data management practices before seeking project approval.
+Review our Activity Guidelines and ensure your project has good security and responsible data management practices before seeking project approval.

 Request project approval.